Analogue of the Galois Theory for arbitrary finite field extensions

 \end{enumerate} \end{theorem}

 Recall that the classical Galois correspondence for finite Galois field extensions is the bijection $M\mapsto G(L/M)$.
-So, in Theorem \ref{D24Mar25} the algebras differential operators $\CD (L/K)$ on purely inseparable finite field extensions $L/K$ play the role of the Galois group in the classical Galois Theory.
+So, in Theorem \ref{D24Mar25} the algebras differential operators $\CD (L/K)$ on purely inseparable finite field extensions $L/K$ or the dominant Lie algebras $\mL(L/K)$ play the role of the Galois group in the classical Galois Theory.